evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 Note: I haven't tested the LSP in many months while focusing on building MemoryClient so it may have regressions.
 We will be giving the bundler and lsp some more love by end of may.

-6. Play with your contract

-At this point we have covered all the major functionality of tevm and will be diving into more advanced features.
-Consider trying the following if you are up to it:

-1. Deploy the contract using `tevm.setAccount` this time to any address you prefer
-2. Use `tevm.setAccount` or the viem method `tevm.setStorageAt` to modify the storage of your contract without needing to create a transaction
-3. Try out the `tevmDumpStorage` action.
-Together with `loadStorage` this method can be used to hydrate and persist the tevm evm state.

-4. Best practices
+:::tip[Solidity import best practices]
 Importing solidity directly is a convenience for when you are developing scripts and contracts within the same codebase as your javascript.
 It is NOT recomended to copy paste contracts just to use them with the tevm bundler.
-Instead consider the following options if the contract isn't in your code base:
+Instead consider the following options if the contract isn't in your code base.

-1. In future versions whatsabi integration will allow you to generate the contracts via pointing at a block explorer
+If the contract you wish to use is external to your code base here are the options:

-2. If contract is on npm or github you can npm install the package and then import it from node_modules.
+1. If contract is on npm or github you can npm install the package and then import it from node_modules.
 The tevm compiler supports node_resolution to import from other monorepo packages and node_modules
-3. Use `createScript` or `.s.sol` files anytime you need the bytecode even if not being used as a script (such as if you want to deploy the contract using tevmDeploy)
+2. In future versions whatsabi integration will allow you to generate the contracts via pointing at a block explorer
-4. Finally the most manual way of creating a contract is to use human readable abi for any contract methods you need using `createScript` or `createContract` <- TODO link to reference docs.
+3. Finally the most manual way of creating a contract is to use human readable abi for any contract methods you need using `createScript` or `createContract` <- TODO link to reference docs.
 You only need to include the methods you wish to use

 ```typescript
 import { createContract } from "tevm/contracts";